akuzko/re-use-form/README.md

 ### Form Validations

-`ok-react-use-form` provides a very easy way to declare form validations, which will automatically validate inputs on change when required.
+`re-use-form` provides a very easy way to declare form validations, which will automatically validate inputs on change when required.
 Each validation rule is defined via `defValidation` function call.
 Validation handler function used in this call should accept two arguments - input's